needle-tools/needle-engine-support/documentation/deployment.md

 You can deploy to glitch by adding the `DeployToGlitch` component to your scene and following the instructions.

-:::details Detailed instructions for deploying to Glitch
+:::details How do I deploy to Glitch from Unity?

 1) Add the ``DeployToGlitch`` component to the GameObject that also has the ``ExportInfo`` component.

 3) Click the ``Remix on glitch`` button on the component